cwmdo/docker-php5-nginx/README.md

 $db_password = $_SERVER["DB_PASS"];
 ```

-If you don't want to roll your own database container, here's a prebuilt one that you can use: https://github.com/heyimwill/docker-mysql
+If you don't want to roll your own database container, here's a prebuilt MariaDB (MySQL) container that works great with this one: https://github.com/heyimwill/docker-mariadb

 ## Roadmap